 Kent County Water Authority distribution and transmission mains comprise a network of more than 430 miles of underground infrastructure, 9 storage tank facilities and a multitude of pump, wells and pressure control stations that must be continually maintained.
 Many of the water mains are over 100 years old.
 Rhode Island General Law 46-15.6 requires that all large water suppliers implement an infrastructure replacement program to address such things as aged and failing mains, rehabilitation of tanks and pumping stations.
-Each water system throughout the state is required by law to provide a funding mechanism to replace and/ or rehabilitate identified components at the end of their useful life within the framework of the regulations.
+Each water system throughout the state is required by law to provide a funding mechanism to replace and/or rehabilitate identified components at the end of their useful life within the framework of the regulations.
 As you might expect, water rates have to go up in order to pay for the replacement of old infrastructure.
 Costs associated with these improvements are incorporated in the rate structure for your billing.

 The rate structure and each program is fully reviewed and approved by the Public Utilities Commission (PUC) prior to commencing work on the planned improvements.
-At the current PUC approved rate, water costs less than 3⁄4 of a cent delivered to your home.
+At the current PUC approved rate water costs less than 3/4 of a cent delivered to your home.
 Water is still the best bargain in town in comparison to bottled water or other utility and cable services.

-At the current PUC approved rate water costs less than /4 of a cent per gallon delivered to your home.
-Water is still the best bargain in town in comparison to other utility and cable services.
+At the current PUC approved rate water costs less than 3⁄4 of a cent delivered to your home.
+Water is still the best bargain in town in comparison to bottled water or other utility and cable services.

 It is imperative for the continued viability of your water system and water quality to replace aging water mains, rehabilitate tanks and pumping stations and implement programs that streamline our service to our customers.
-Several planned projects are currently underway to replace failing water mains, enhance hydrant fire flow and better service you.
-In 2009, KCWA accomplished several important projects, including:
+Several planned projects were brought to final completion this year that replaced failing water mains, enhanced hydrant fire flow and provided better service to you.
+In 2010 KCWA was restricted in its ability to bid several projects due to the economic downturn effect on revenue collection.
+Important projects have been designed and bidding placed on hold until adequate funding is made available in 2011 for completion of these projects.